 In Raleigh, North Carolina, Vavonese Law Firm, PC can help you protect your child’s future as their juvenile crimes defense lawyer.

 In the state of North Carolina, teenagers can be tried as adults.
 You do not want your child to face time in an adult prison, or have a criminal record that won’t go away if his or her case is tried in an adult court.
-If your son or daughter is under 16 years of age and has been charged with a criminal offense, it is crucial to keep their case in the juvenile justice system.
+If your son or daughter is under 18 and has been charged with a criminal offense, it is crucial to keep their case in the juvenile justice system.

 Vavonese Law Firm, PC in Raleigh will fight to keep your son or daughter out of the adult system.
 Protect their future.
-Contact our firm today.
-We will work hard to find ways to reduce felony charges to misdemeanors whenever possible and help them move onto a promising future.
+We will work hard to find ways to reduce felony charges to misdemeanors whenever possible and help them move on to a promising future.

 We can handle your child’s defense against any charge, including: